Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Introduction

 It is natural to expect that polyhedral counterparts of Theorem~\ref{sch1} and~\ref{sch2} should hold.
 Curiously enough, the approach to infinitesimal rigidity (which is the key part of the argument) from~\cite{Sch4} is too much specific to the smooth situation and does not seem to admit a discrete analogue.
 In the same time, standard methods of proving the infinitesimal rigidity of polyhedra in space-forms use fundamentally the fact that the boundary is the 2-sphere, and become not applicable in more non-trivial topological situations.
 Hence, we needed to work out a different technique to bridge this gap.
 For a polyhedral version of Theorem~\ref{sch1} an additional complication arises from the necessity to consider not just hyperbolic 3-manifolds with polyhedral boundary, but a more general class of so-called \emph{bent} hyperbolic 3-manifolds.
 A good example is provided by \emph{the convex core} of a convex cocompact hyperbolic 3-manifold, which is the inclusion-minimal totally convex subset, see more details in Section~\ref{cocomp}.
 Its boundary is convex and intrinsically locally isometric to the hyperbolic plane, but it is bent along a geodesic lamination.
 This lamination may consist of uncountably many disjoint open geodesics winding around each other in a sophisticated manner, see~\cite{Thu, BO} for explanations.
-It is not known currently, how to establish the infinitesimal rigidity for such manifolds, which would be an important step towards resolving our problem.
-However, in our very recent work~\cite{Pro3} we prove the existence part of the problem and obtain the uniqueness under mild restrictions on the boundary.
+It is not known currently, how to establish the infinitesimal rigidity for such manifolds.
+However, in our very recent work~\cite{Pro3} we prove the existence part of the polyhedral version of Theorem~\ref{sch1} and obtain the uniqueness under mild restrictions on the boundary.

-The mentioned effects, however, do not considerably impact the dual problem, as the dual metric degenerates in the mentioned cases (though then it can be replaced by another metric object, and it is a very interesting task to deal with the rigidity in this setting, see the end of this section).
+The mentioned effects, however, do not considerably impact the dual problem, as the dual metric degenerates in the mentioned cases (though then it can be replaced by another object, and it is a very interesting task to deal with the rigidity in this setting, see the end of this section).
 This paper is devoted to a resolution of the dual problem, i.e., to a polyhedral counterpart of Theorem~\ref{sch2}.

 \begin{dfn} We say that $g$ is a \emph{strictly polyhedral} hyperbolic metric on $M$ if the interior is locally hyperbolic, the boundary is locally isometric to convex polyhedral sets in $\H^3$, and the distance from $\partial M$ to the convex core is positive. \end{dfn}